jocelynz4890/panko-backend/apiSpec.md

 ### POST /api/Authentication/authenticate

-**Description:** Authenticates a user and generates a session token.
+**Description:** Authenticates a user with username and password.

 **Requirements:**

 - A user must exist with the given `username`.

 **Effects:**

-- If the `username` exists and the `password` matches, generates a session token and updates the user state.
+- If the `username` exists and the `password` matches, returns the user ID.
-- Returns the user ID and the token.
 - If validation fails, access is denied.

 **Request Body:**

 ```json
 {
   "username": "string",